jeremygray/pyfilesec/docs/source/index.rst

 ========================

 Files encrypted on one machine can be decrypted on a different platform.
-(Not tested yet with machines with different endian-ness, however.)
+(Not tested yet with machines known to be of different endian-ness, however.)

 With one exception, the specific version of OpenSSL does not matter.
 The known exception is that there are incompatibilities between v0.9.x and v1.0.x